ckatzorke/emerge-sls-handson/README.md

 ## Deploy

 Now we want to deploy to azure.
+There are some steps necessary

-First we need a service-principal
+First, we need a service-principal

 Login to azure cli